phytec/imx-sm-phytec/sm/doc/rn_add.md

 SCMI API Changes {#RN_ADD_API}
 ================

+Made some API additions:

+- LP compute flag for the SCMI_CpuSleepModeSet() function.
+This can be set with the SCMI_CPU_FLAGS_LP_COMPUTE() macro.
-Add a new SCMI MISC protocol function, SCMI_MiscDdrInfoGet(), that can be used to get info about the DDR memory regions in the system.
-The MISC protocol version was updated to 1.1.
+- SCMI MISC protocol function, SCMI_MiscDdrInfoGet(), that can be used to get info about the DDR memory regions in the system.
+The MISC protocol version updated to 1.1.

 Configuration Changes {#RN_ADD_CONFIG}
 =====================